grzesiek-galezowski/tdd-ebook/README.md

   <img src="https://raw.github.com/grzesiek-galezowski/tdd-ebook/master/manuscript/images/webpage/document-web.png" />HTML
 </a>

 You need to have an account on leanpub to access epub and mobi formats, but pdf and html are freely accessible.
-The registration is well worth it - if you register on leanpub and add the book to your account, you get automatic updates when new versions come out.
+The registration is well worth it - if you register on leanpub and add the book to your account, you get automatic update notifications when new versions come out.

 ### Additional Links